Expanded vaccine rollout in US spawns a new set of problems

 “We’re not done with our health care workers, and we actually don’t have enough vaccine right now to be able to get done more quickly,” Public Health Director Barbara Ferrer said.
 “We haven’t heard back from the state about vaccine availability and how it would be distributed.”

 “It’s almost like a beauty contest.
-And this should not be a beauty contest,” Santa Clara County Supervisor Cindy Chavez said.
+And this should not be a beauty contest,” County Supervisor Cindy Chavez said.
 “This is about life and death.”

 In Mississippi, officials said new appointments will probably have to wait until a hoped-for shipment of vaccines in mid-February.